 - Sample Photo of the Certification

-However, of course there are also countless fake certifications and also shell companies that try to pass off lab grown/synthetic gemstones as real ones.
+Of course there are also countless fake certifications and shell companies that try to pass off lab grown/synthetic gemstones as real ones.
 We even have experience with local businesses who didn't specify the nature of the gemstones in hopes that consumers would not question them.
-We do take all these into consideration before doing our due diligence to make sure that the gemstones we sourced are authentic and certified.
+Hence, we take rigorous action in making sure that the certificates issued are authentic.

 - Double Checking with other Suppliers